syncfusion-content/winui-docs/winui/Scheduler/Appointment-Drag-And-Drop.md

 The Scheduler notifies by `AppointmentDropping` when you drop the appointment.
 The `AppointmentDroppingEventArgs` has following members which provides information for `AppointmentDropping` event.

-`Appointment` - Gets the selected appointment that is dragged and dropped.
+`Appointment`: Gets the selected appointment that is dragged and dropped.

-`Cancel` - To avoid appointment dropping by enabling this property.
+`Cancel`: To avoid the appointment dropping by enabling this property.

-`DropTime` - Gets the dropped time of the dragged appointment.
+`DropTime`: Gets the dropped time of the dragged appointment.

-`SourceResource` - Gets the SchedulerResource where the appointment was located before starting the dragging.
+`SourceResource`: Gets the SchedulerResource where the appointment was located before starting the dragging.

-`TargetResource` - Gets the SchedulerResource where the appointment is currently being dragged over.
+`TargetResource`: Gets the SchedulerResource where the appointment is currently being dragged over.

 {% tabs %}
 {% highlight c# %}